Anon-Planet/PSA/README.md

 **This is ONLY for reporting moderation abuse.
 Do not use this contact lightly and without proofs**.
 - **Please contact the other mods or admins of the room in question to report moderation abuse.**
-- You may also contact the admins using the following e-mail: abuse@anonymousplanet.org (warning, this e-mail might be received by the accused, but as it is the case for any laws/rules. **Everyone has the right to face their accuser¨**.
+- You may also contact the admins using the following e-mail: abuse@anonymousplanet.org (warning, this e-mail might be received by the accused mod, but as it is the case for any laws/rules: **"Everyone has the right to face their accuser"** just as any accused person has the right to defend themself.

 If abuse is confirmed, actions will be taken by the admins if necessary.
 This is NOT for reporting abuse from users.
 For that, you can just ping the mods/admins in the rooms.